buttonbugs/Arizona-D2L-to-Notion/README.md

 - Change the course name if the its original name is in sync list
 - Change the task's due date if the task has a due date in D2L
 - Change link to a task if it the task has a link in D2L
-- Change properties existing in the [template](https://buttonbugs.notion.site/2a2c1a64f0d880229eebcd11f4365956?v=2a2c1a64f0d881d7b367000cb9f4b112)
+- Change properties existing in [the template](https://buttonbugs.notion.site/2a2c1a64f0d880229eebcd11f4365956?v=2a2c1a64f0d881d7b367000cb9f4b112)
+- Refresh the Internal Integration Secret (If you did refresh it, please copy the Notion API Token again)

 ## Learn More about Notion Database
-Want to learn more about Notion Database to increase your efficiency?
+Want to learn more about [Notion Database](https://www.notion.com/help/category/databases) to improve your efficiency and productivity?
 Visit [Intro to databases](https://www.notion.com/help/intro-to-databases)!